simd-lite/simd-json/README.md

 fallback implementation, but this is significantly slower.

 ### Allocator
-For best performance, we highly suggest using [mimalloc](https://crates.io/crates/mimalloc) or [jemalloc](https://crates.io/crates/jemalloc) instead of the system allocator used by default.
-Another recent allocator that works well (but we have yet to test it in production) is [snmalloc](https://github.com/microsoft/snmalloc).
+For best performance, we highly suggest using [snmalloc](https://github.com/microsoft/snmalloc), [mimalloc](https://crates.io/crates/mimalloc) or [jemalloc](https://crates.io/crates/jemalloc) instead of the system default allocator.

 ## Safety